Generic RN Admissions

 Criminal background checks including fingerprinting (MS Code Section 43-11-13[iii]) may deny students access to clinical agencies and disqualify the student from participation in the program.
 Successful completion of the nursing program with the associate degree in nursing permits this student to submit an application to the National Council Licensure Examination for RN licensure.
 However, any disciplinary action, arrest, charge, addiction, or impairment may result in denial of licensure as a registered nurse.

-Students selected for admission into the ADN program must submit proof of the following items: physical examination; two Measles, Mumps, Rubella (MMR) vaccinations or positive MMR titer; two Varicella (chicken pox) vaccinations or positive Varicella titer; TB skin tests (two-step) or Quantiferron blood test; negative drug screen as specified by the ADN Division; Hepatitis B Vaccine or signed declination statement; and a current American Heart Association Health Care Provider Course.
-All items should remain current for the full school year (August – May).
+Students selected for admission into the ADN program must submit proof of the following items: physical examination; Tdap vaccination; flu vaccination; two Measles, Mumps, Rubella (MMR) vaccinations or positive MMR titer; two Varicella (chicken pox) vaccinations or positive Varicella titer; TB skin tests (two-step) or Quantiferon blood test; negative drug screen as specified by the ADN Division; Hepatitis B Vaccine or signed declination statement; and a current American Heart Association Health Care Provider Course.
+All items should remain current for the full semester (August-December and January-May).
 Students admitted to any nursing courses must adhere to the current catalog policies and the ADN program of study.

 Within two weeks following written notification of the applicant’s admission status, the applicant must present the signed notification letter to the ADN Admission Committee declaring intent to enter the next scheduled class.
 Failure to comply with this requirement negates the applicant’s priority status and vacancies will be filled based on available class slots using the acceptance criteria.